ytong3/ytong3.github.io/_posts/2016-8-29-ctags-with-vim.md

 layout: post
 title: Ctags with VIM
 ---
-It wasn't until recently that I still use the very basic search function of VIM to navigate a codebase, which kind of sucks.
+Up until recently that I still use the very basic search function of VIM to navigate a codebase, which kind of sucks.
 For example, to find the class definition for `SslServerStream` in [mono](https://www.github.com/mono/mono), I would do something like `find . -name '*.cs' -exec grep -iRHn 'SslServerStream'`.
 But, the problems were 1) it took a long time to search for it, 2) it gave me every match for the `SslServerStream`, including references, definitions, comments, although the class defintion is all I need.
 It was no good experience by any means.

 Then, I came across *ctags* with vim and wished I had knew it sooner!
 Without it, I had wasted tons of time navigating a large code base and making myself overwhelmed.